Steph Bernell

 United States

 Dr. Wuhs served as a faculty member for almost 20 years at the University of Redlands.
 He also served as the Interim Dean of the College of Arts and Sciences and Associate Provost for Internationalization, a role in which he oversaw international student support and coordinated university-wide study abroad and overseas risk management.
 As a scholar of Mexican and Latin American Politics, he served as the chair of the Department of Political Science and Director of both Latin American Studies and International Relations.
 In various administrative roles he worked on projects related to student success and he advocated for DACA students and Latinx students by leading a campus HSI designation working group and grant writing team.
-He is currently participating in La Academia de Liderazgo, a leadership academy run by the Hispanic Association of Colleges and Universities.
+He recently participated in La Academia de Liderazgo, a leadership academy run by the Hispanic Association of Colleges and Universities.

 Katheryn Yetter